|Edinburgh International Surface Link

 The EISL proposals offer two alternative compromise sites for the Edinburgh International rail station:

 Rail design constraintsTrains’ permissible speeds are limited by the curvature and gradient of the track.
 Appendix C explains the calculation of the speed limits applicable as a function of track curvature.
 The restrictions that the gradients impose will vary depending on the acceleration and braking characteristics of the rolling stock used on the line.

 The EISL proposals take account of the very different nature of the three affected rail lines:

 Edinburgh & Glasgow line (E&G)The E&G is a marvel of 19th century rail engineering.
 It covers the 46 miles from Haymarket to Cowlairs with no gradient greater than 1:800.
 Its very gentle gradients and smooth (large radius) curves lend the line to high speed running.
 The natural topography is overcome by grand viaducts, such as Almond Valley and Castlecary, and tunnels, such as Winchburgh.
 Only at its extreme ends is the line constrained to low speeds.
 There is a 1:42 gradient into Queen Street.
 There is a magnificent description of the line by John Willox written in 1842.
-This is now out of copyright and available for
+This is now out of copyright and available for free download.

-The E&G line was electrified in 2018 and is now used principally by three-car Class 170 and two-car Class 158 diesel multiple units from Edinburgh Waverley to Glasgow Queen Street (via Falkirk High), Dunblane and Alloa (via Stirling) and Glasgow Queen Street (via Cumbernauld).
+The E&G line was electrified in 2018 and is now used principally by three-car and four-car Class 385 electric multiple units from Edinburgh Waverley to Glasgow Queen Street (via Falkirk High), Dunblane and Alloa (via Stirling) and Glasgow Queen Street (via Cumbernauld).
 It is also used occasionally by long-distance trains, such as the daily Highland Chieftain HST from Inverness to London.

 Airdrie-Bathgate lineThe Airdrie-Bathgate line was reinstated and recommissioned for Glasgow – Edinburgh through services from 2010.
 This line was never intended as an inter-city route, as it was built piecemeal by different railway companies and was not double-tracked until 1904.
 The route has steep gradients and sharp curves.
 The feasibility study into its reopening considered the option of realigning tracks to allow 100mph running but this was found to offer minimal improvement to journey times.
-The route will be restricted to a maximum of 80mph although even this speed will require remodelling of the track either side of Armadale.
-The sites of both the proposed Caldercruix and Armadale stations have very steep gradients of 1:50 (2%) which are unacceptable for modern station design limits and therefore the reopening project includes work to provide much shallower gradients for the station platforms.
+The route is restricted to a maximum of 85mph although even this speed required remodelling of the track either side of Armadale.
+The sites of both the new Caldercruix and Armadale stations had very steep gradients of 1:50 (2%) which are unacceptable for modern station design limits and therefore the reopening project included work to provide much shallower gradients for the station platforms.

 Fife lineThe Fife line forms part of the East Coast Main Line and is used by inter-city services between Aberdeen and London.
 Nonetheless, it includes some severe gradients and line curvature that constrain line speeds.
 Examples are the 30mph restriction for sharp curvature at Burntisland and the 1:70 gradient between Inverkeithing and North Queensferry.
 The Fife line is used by a wide range of rolling stock operated by ScotRail, LNER (East Coast main line from Aberdeen to London) and Cross Country (Aberdeen to Southern England).

 EISL linesIn developing the EISL proposals, we have endeavoured to preserve the running conditions of these three rail lines.
-We have, however, taken advantage of the different nature of the lines to propose much more challenging alignments for the Airdrie-Bathgate line, which will be served by electric commuter trains, than for the Edinburgh & Glasgow line which will continue to provide high speed inter-city services.
+We have, however, taken advantage of the different nature of the lines to propose much more challenging alignments for the Airdrie-Bathgate line, which will be served solely by electric commuter trains, than for the Edinburgh & Glasgow line which will continue to provide high speed inter-city services.